Understanding risk factors is an important step towards the prediction and prevention of breast cancer.

 Studies looking at environmental chemicals such as pesticides, fertilisers and preservatives have as yet not shown any direct link with breast cancer.
 One example is the group of preservatives known as parabens, which are found in a number of skin creams, deodorants and personal care products.

-Research funded by Prevent Breast Cancer has not shown any direct link between deodorants and breast cancer.
+Research funded by Prevent Breast Cancer has not shown any direct link between chemicals such as deodorants and breast cancer.
 Nevertheless, such chemicals can be found in breast tissue and indeed may accumulate in this tissue.
 The level of risk associated with these chemicals is unknown.

 Exercise and Physical Activity